abusedmedia/Presenta-WWW/content/blog/the-low-code-image.md

 In general, such services generate images with a very limited set of variations and possibilities, usually only text labels and image URLs.

-**PRESENTA** is an image generation service but with an engine that allows way more possibilities.
+**PRESENTA** is an image generator service but with an engine that allows way more possibilities.

 This is why this blog-post title: **The Low-Code Image**.